SynPmk/Quantum_Computation_and_Optimization/README.md

 𝑓(𝑥) = 𝑠⋅𝑥 (mod 2)

-This project has been independently attempted, designed and implemented by me as a self-initiated study project.

-It has been developed as part of my independent learning journey in quantum methodologies, how they becoming superior to classical methods in solving many complex problems in much optimized form.
+This project has been independently attempted, designed, and implemented by me as an independent self-initiated study project.
+It has been developed as part of my independent learning journey in quantum methodologies, focusing on how they are becoming superior to classical methods in solving complex, unstructured problems in a much more optimized form, combining algorithmic computations, and mathematical and physical analysis.

 # Tools used and Design procedure

 1. Python as the programming language, using Matplotlib and Qiskit.
 2. Google Colab as the execution platform.
+3. Quantum circuit generated using Qiskit.

 The project follows these steps: